liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

 ### Displaying Your Control Menu Entry

 Part of creating the entry is defining when it should be displayed.
-The Control Menu displays different entries depending on the page you've navigated to.
+The Control Menu displays different entries depending on the page you're on.
 You can specify when your entry should display using the `isShow(HttpServletRequest)` method.

 For example, the `IndexingProductNavigationControlMenuEntry` class queries the number of indexing jobs when calling `isShow`.
 If the query count is